hanzov69/CutePiHole/README.md

 # CutePiHole

-(WIP)
+This is still very much a Work In Progress.

+## 3D Printing
+I'm terrible at 3D Modeling stuff, so if you really want to help, fix (or create an alternate) case design!

+The selectable colors for the CutePiHole were designed to work well with the [Overture Matte PLA](https://amzn.to/3i5SWjl)

+I printed using the Overture Matte PLA on a Prusa Mk3s using Prusa Slicer PLA defaults.
+No supports or tweaking needed.

 ## Assumptions:

-1. You have a Raspberry Pi of some flavor, using a [WaveShare 1.3inch LCD HAT](https://www.waveshare.com/wiki/1.3inch_LCD_HAT)
+1. You have a Raspberry Pi of some flavor, using a [WaveShare 1.3inch LCD HAT](https://amzn.to/3wD4akS)
 ***
-Note: Skip the version of fbcp they are pushing, use [fbcp-ili9341](https://github.com/juj/fbcp-ili9341) instead.
+Note: Skip the version of fbcp they are pushing.
+Use [fbcp-ili9341](https://github.com/juj/fbcp-ili9341) instead.

 Use
 `cmake -DSPI_BUS_CLOCK_DIVISOR=20 -DWAVESHARE_ST7789VW_HAT=ON -DBACKLIGHT_CONTROL=ON -DSTATISTICS=0 ..`